KilLo445/DisableSearchBoxSuggestions/README.md

   <h3 align="center">Disable Search Box Suggestions</h3>

   <p align="center">
-    Disable Search Box Suggestions, or DSBS is a simple tool created by KilLo that disables the annoying web-searches and Copilot in the Windows 11 Start Menu, allowing you to only search for files and run commands.
+    Disable Search Box Suggestions, or DSBS is a simple tool created by KilLo that disables the annoying web searches and Copilot in the Windows 11 Start Menu, allowing you to only search for files and run commands.
     <br />
     <br />
     <a href="https://github.com/KilLo445/DisableSearchBoxSuggestions/issues/new?assignees=KilLo445&labels=bug&projects=&template=bug_report.md&title=%5BBug+Report%5D+Simple+description+of+the+bug">Report Bug</a>